FOR GREASY ROOTS & OVER-WASHED Hair

 REAL RESULTS, REAL CUSTOMERS

-"I live in Denver and I was washing every single day because my roots were flat and oily by mid-morning.
-By my third wash with this bar my scalp started finding its own rhythm — now I'm on day three and my roots still have lift.
-My ends finally stopped feeling like straw."
+"I live in Denver, and I was washing my hair every single day because my roots were flat and oily.
+By my third wash with this bar, my scalp started finding its own rhythm.
+Now I'm on day three, and my roots still have lift.
+The conditioner works surprisingly well!"

-"I'd given up on shampoo bars after two waxy disasters.
-This one lathers like it means it and rinses completely clear — no gummy feeling, no residue.
-My hair actually moves when it dries instead of just lying flat against my head."
+"I'd given up on shampoo bars after trying two other brands, but I'm so glad I gave Viori a chance!
+This bar lathers just like a regular shampoo and rinses completely clean.
+My hair actually has movement when it dries instead of just lying flat against my head."

-"The citrus-bright lather was the first thing I noticed.
-The second thing was that my ends didn't feel tight or dry after — just clean that didn't cost my ends.
-I'm at wash every three days now.
-That hasn't happened since middle school."
+"The citrus scent is absolutely delicious.
+The first thing I noticed was the rich lather, and my scalp actually felt clean.
+The second thing was that my ends didn't feel dry or tight after washing.
+I'm washing my hair every three days now, and that hasn't happened since middle school."

 VERIFIED REVIEWS FROM PEOPLE WITH OILY ROOTS